-User friendly formatting is a simple change that you make to your webpages which can potentially have a big impact.
+User-friendly formatting is a simple change that you make to your webpages which can potentially have a big impact.
 It is said that content is king online, but it’s often the case that how content is presented is equally as important as the quality of the text.
-Your website may contain some really comprehensive and informative content, but if it’s presented as a dense wall of text, with few paragraph breaks and less headers, most users won’t even attempt to read it before bouncing back to search.
+Your website may contain some really comprehensive and informative content, but if it’s presented as a dense wall of text, with few paragraph breaks and fewer headers, most users won’t even attempt to read it before bouncing back to search.

-Formatting your content correctly to make it as easy to consume as possible for the end user can often result in a significant reduction in a high bounce rate.
+Formatting your content correctly to make it as easy to consume as possible for the end-user can often result in a significant reduction in a high bounce rate.
 Here are a couple of pointers to help make your content easier to consume:

 - Use H2 and H3 tags to break down the text

-- Use relevant and high quality images (though make sure they aren’t too large)
+- Use relevant and high-quality images (though make sure they aren’t too large)

 - Bullet points